yanntm/pnmcc-models-2021/README.md

 ## Acknowledgements

-The files produced by this project are created using the official archives taken from the [MCC website](http://mcc.lip6.fr), we basically decompress the virtual machine image to extract the model + formula files, and use some perl tricks on the "raw_results.csv" to create the oracle files.
+The files produced by this project are created using the official archives taken from the [MCC website](https://mcc.lip6.fr/archives/), we basically decompress the virtual machine image to extract the model + formula files, and use some perl tricks on the "raw_results.csv" to create the oracle files.

 We are grateful to [travis-ci](https://travis-ci.org) for freely providing build time and network bandwidth for these artifacts, as well as [GitHub](https://github.com) for hosting this repository and the generated artifacts.
 We thank these companies for thus contributing to the development of quality open source software.

-Packaging and development by Yann Thierry-Mieg, released under the terms of [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.html).
+Packaging and development by Yann Thierry-Mieg, this project source code is released under the terms of [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.html).
-The source model and formulas are extracted from the [Model checking Contest](http://mcc.lip6.fr)
+The source model and formulas are extracted from the [Model checking Contest](http://mcc.lip6.fr).